Ahelsamahy/Survive-Line/baseHeader.md

 ### Loop

-There are some functions that need to be always working during the game, like changing the wave amplitude,increase the `ScoreCount` by one and change the game speed as in FPS, this is just a holder for them so it doesn't get missy in the AI part
+There are some functions that need to be always working during the game.
+Changing the wave amplitude, increase the `ScoreCount` by one and change the game speed as in FPS. `ScoreCount`  is just a holder for them so it doesn't get missy in the AI part .

 ### Reset

-calls the reset function in components class in the `Wave` and `Ball` and is triggered once the collision happens
+Calls the reset function in components class in the `Wave` and `Ball` and is triggered once the collision happens.

 ## Create AI

-As the progress of the thesis can be separated into two parts, I can say now that the first part is over with making a fully functional game that satisfies the requirements, now the second part is making AI that can reach a high score in it despite the difficulties that are made with the ball surviving through the game more, such as, changing the amplitude and the increased speed.
+As the progress of the thesis can be separated into two parts.
+I can say now that the first part is over with making a fully functional game that satisfies the requirements.
+Now the second part, making AI that can reach a high score in it, despite the difficulties that are made with the ball surviving through the game more, such as, changing the amplitude and the increased speed.

-There are a lots of algorithms that can be used to develop such a neural network that is capable of this task with changing the weights and biases without me interfering in it, but first, I feel like I'm going over lots of expressions here that needs to be clarified first.
+There are a lots of algorithms, that can be used to develop such a neural network that is capable of this task.
+Changing the weights and biases without me interfering in it.
+I feel like I'm going over lots of expressions here that needs to be clarified first.

 ### 101 AI

-The way for AI to work is try to make mimic the way of human brain to work, but this means that the human brain itself is going to develop such an intelligence that is overcoming it ?!?!, it raises some red flags here, but the closest it can get to (at least on my humble machine) is make a neural network capable of solving only one task, that is totally different from the human brain being capable of doing multiple tasks in short period of time, like taking input from senses and giving the output in action without mentioning controlling your breathing and heart beat without you thinking (now you are thinking about them?).
+The way for AI to work is try to make mimic the way of human brain to work, but this means that the human brain itself is going to develop such an intelligence that is overcoming it ?!?!.
+It raises some red flags here, but the closest it can get to (at least on my humble machine) is make a neural network capable of solving only one task.
+That is totally different from the human brain being capable of doing multiple tasks in short period of time, like taking input from senses and giving the output in action without mentioning controlling your breathing and heart beat without you thinking (now you are thinking about them?).

-To simplify the process of a human brain, since a young age when you were a child, you got to learn that something is dangerous or safe, right or wrong, by trying and then learning from your own mistakes that is called **Reinforcement learning**  <a href="[Supervised vs Unsupervised vs Reinforcement Learning | Intellipaat](https://intellipaat.com/blog/supervised-learning-vs-unsupervised-learning-vs-reinforcement-learning/)" target="__blank">types of AI</a>, and this type is the main point in making the AI.
+To simplify the process of a human brain.
+Since a young age when you were a child, you got to learn that something is dangerous or safe, right or wrong, by trying and then learning from your own mistakes, that is called **Reinforcement learning**  <a href="[Supervised vs Unsupervised vs Reinforcement Learning | Intellipaat](https://intellipaat.com/blog/supervised-learning-vs-unsupervised-learning-vs-reinforcement-learning/)" target="__blank">types of AI</a>, and this type is the main point in making the AI.

 #### Life example

-Given example of a child trying to kick the ball, this is the first time a child sees a ball, and doesn't know **yet** what to do with it, so the child here is called an agent, and the football is the environment that is trying to solve or in this case, kick it as far as it can be (which they don't know yet) the agent try to touch the ball but it isn't the goal they are seeking to reach (trying over time), after some time of hitting it harder, they realise it won't hurt them (as a punishment) and if they score goal it is good (as a reward).
+Given example of a child trying to kick the ball, this is the first time a child sees a ball, and doesn't know **yet** what to do with it.
+The child here is called an agent, and the football is the environment that is trying to solve or in this case, kick it as far as it can be (which they don't know yet).
+The agent try to touch the ball but it isn't the goal they are seeking to reach (trying over time), after some time of hitting it harder, they realise it won't hurt them (as a punishment) and if they score goal it is good (as a reward).

-That is the same way AI is learning in this game, the ball (which is agent) is trying to survive as much as it can between the two waves (environment) but it doesn't know if touching any of waves will end it or not, so the ball try to use one of the three controls it have (left, centre, right) and if it goes totally left, it dies, same as right, but if it stays in the middle, it will survive the most, at least for now.
+That is the same way AI is learning in this game.
+The ball (which is agent) is trying to survive as much as it can between the two waves (environment) but it doesn't know if touching any of waves will end it or not.
+The ball try to use one of the three controls it have (left, centre, right) and if it goes totally left, it dies, same as right, but if it stays in the middle, it will survive the most, at least for now.

 <img src="https://assets-global.website-files.com/5fb24a974499e90dae242d98/60f6feb4be651f666b46194a_AI%20vs%20Machine%20Learning%20vs%20Deep%20Learning.jpg" alt="Deep Learning vs. Machine Learning – What's The Difference?" style="zoom:50%;" />

 <p style="text-align:center;font-size:13px;font-style: italic;">Deep Learning vs. Machine Learning – What’s The Difference? via. levity.ai</p>

-As mentioned in [counter part](#display-score) there is a counter in the game, it will be used as what is called "fitness function" that measures how good is our genome doing, and an input for the ball in order to give a proper output of movement to survive as far as it can, here is another unknown expression.
+As mentioned in [counter part](#display-score), there is a counter in the game, it will be used as what is called "fitness function".
+A "Fitness function" measures how good is our genome doing with a good input for the ball to give a proper output of movement, so the ball survive as far as it can, here is another unknown expression.

 #### Fitness function

-There must be a way to reward or punish the AI according to its behave during the game, the more the ball survive the wave, the higher the fitness score for it will get(better quality it is), meanwhile if it dies on early stages, the fitness score for it will be reduced drastically as a punishment and also be lower in the hierarchy of genomes in the generation, so the possibility for it to be mutated into future generation will be lowered.
+There must be a way to reward or punish the AI according to its behave during the game.
+The more the ball survives the wave, the higher the fitness score for it will get (better quality it is), meanwhile, if it dies on early stages, the fitness score for it will be reduced drastically as a punishment and also be lower in the hierarchy of genomes in the generation.
+The possibility for low fitness-genome to be mutated into future generation will be lowered.

-Applying this method in the game here, there is a way of reward, if the ball stays in the middle between the two waves, that is for the sake if there is an immediate change in the wave curve, the ball is less venerable to hit into it.
+Applying this method in the game here, there is a way of reward.
+If the ball stays in the middle between the two waves, that is for the sake if there is an immediate change in the wave curve, the ball is less venerable to hit into it.

 ```python
 leftDis = int (output[0])